The Primary Function Of The Cell Membrane Is

 Remember, the cell membrane is primarily composed of lipids.
 Feeding your body the right types of fats ensures that your cells have the building blocks they need to construct healthy, functional membranes.
 It's like providing your city's wall with high-quality materials, making it stronger and more resilient.
 A diet deficient in essential fatty acids can compromise membrane integrity, leading to impaired cellular function and increased susceptibility to disease.

 Water is not just a passive solvent; it actively interacts with the hydrophilic heads of the phospholipids, contributing to the overall structure and stability of the membrane.
-Think of it as the mortar that holds the bricks of your city's wall together.
+That said, think of it as the mortar that holds the bricks of your city's wall together.
 Dehydration can weaken this mortar, making the wall more vulnerable to damage.
 Similarly, dehydration can compromise the cell membrane, making it less effective at regulating the flow of substances into and out of the cell.

 3. Engage in regular exercise: Exercise has been shown to improve cell membrane function, particularly in muscle cells.
 Regular physical activity increases the expression of glucose transporters in the cell membrane, improving glucose uptake and utilization.
 It also enhances the fluidity of the membrane, making it more responsive to signals.